Extra Credits Game Jams

 How can I meet other jammers?
 We have a Discord community for the benefit of any jammers who want to find collaborators, share their progress, and ask for feedback.
 This Discord community is linked to on the game jam pages themselves.

 Can I use assets I’ve already made before the jam starts?
+Yes, BUT!!!
 The point is to see what you can make and finish within the jam’s designated time period.
 Plus, you don’t even know what the theme is—allow the jam theme to inspire what you’re going to make, instead of retroactively squishing in a pre-created game or assets to make it “count” as the theme.
 That said, if these “assets” in question are something that is very theme-neutral, such as your own custom engine, scripts, etc. that is all fine to use.
 This also applies if you want to decide in advance that you will use a particular game dev tool of your choice (unless the jam rules say otherwise).
 This should all count as “preparation” work, not as a cheat code to give yourself extra content development time.

 Can I use other people’s work in my game?
 Yes, but only if: